-Offset: EEST is 3 hours ahead Greenwich Mean Time (GMT) and is used in Europe
+Offset: EET is 2 hours ahead Greenwich Mean Time (GMT) and is used in Europe

-Countries: It is used in following countries: Åland Islands, Bulgaria, Cyprus, Estonia, Finland, Greece, Jordan, Lebanon, Lithuania, Latvia, Moldova, Palestine, Romania, Syria, Ukraine
+Countries: It is used in following countries: Åland Islands, Bulgaria, Cyprus, Estonia, Egypt, Finland, Greece, Jordan, Lebanon, Lithuania, Latvia, Libya, Moldova, Palestine, Romania, Russia, Syria, Ukraine

-Principal Cities: The largest city in the EEST timezone is Kiev from Ukraine with population about 2.798 million people.
-Other major cities in the area are Beirut, Bucharest, Aleppo, Damascus
+Principal Cities: The largest city in the EET timezone is Cairo from Egypt with population about 7.735 million people.
+Other major cities in the area are Alexandria, Kiev, Al Jizah, Beirut

-Daylight Saving: Eastern European Summer Time (EEST) is a daylight saving/summer timezone, however during winter some places switch clocks for one hour back and observe Eastern European Time (EET).
+Daylight Saving: This is a standard timezone, however during summer some places switch clocks for one hour forward when daylight saving comes into effect and observe Eastern European Summer Time (EEST).

 Dunavtsi, Bulgaria representations, usage and related time zones